-We will have lunch onsite or at a local Mexican restaurant when doing three dives before returning to town and dropping you off at your hotel around 2-4 pm.
+We will have a light lunch (Baguette sandwich) onsite or at a local Mexican restaurant when doing three dives.
+After, we return to town and drop you off at the ferry dock or your hotel, around 2-4 pm.

 There are many Cenotes for non-diver friends and family to snorkel while you are diving!

-Cenotes are private properties; once on site, we must register and pay the family or community the Mexican Pesos entrance fees.
-These fees vary from 250 to 600 pesos for the day, depending on the Cenotes.
+Cenotes entrance fees are not included.
+Cenotes are private properties; once on site, you must register and pay the family or community the entrance fees in Mexican Pesos.
+These fees vary from 400 to 600 pesos for the day, depending on the Cenotes.